AkshayBasotra/NyTimesTest/README.md

 # IDE Setup
 To open this project you need android studio with latest version.
-Here is the link to download [Link](https://developer.android.com/studio/)
+Here is the link to download [Link](https://developer.android.com/studio/).
+Here are the steps to run this project.
+* Install Android studio.
+* Clone this project and setup it in your android studio.
+* Connect your device to pc.
+* Click on horrizontal green triangle to run this application.